Android P Drops Support For Nexus Phones, Pixel Tablet - Slashdot

 Seriously.
 I bought my wife a Nexus 9 tablet (2015) and 5X phone (2016), with "now you're having the Google experience."
 (And a little under-my-breath "better you than me," but also with the understanding that at least it's pretty mainstream and "friendly" compared to how I do things.
 This was an attempt to provide a wife-friendly platform, dammit!)

 She's been generally pleased with the devices, but the Nexus tablet has already stopped getting updates.
-One of the reasons I bought this stuff, is that I thoug
+One of the reasons I bought this stuff, is that I thought it'd keep getting updates for a reasonable amount of time!

+2) Don't buy high-end Android stuff. $250 is about the maximum you should ever spend on either a phone or a tablet.
+Just get mid-range, use it for 3-5 years, toss it, and repeat.

+You think I'll ever touch your "Pixel" shit?
+Only if I'm a stupid person, incapable of learning.
+Google, you fucked up.

-That Which Shall Not Be Named (Score:2)
+That Which Shall Not Be Named (Score:4, Insightful)

 In hindsight, she might have been better off with